 3.16 Progress on allocated sites is set out in Table 3.7 below.
-2013/14 saw the first completions on the strategic site at Newbury Racecourse, with 238 dwellings completed by March 2015.
+2013/14 saw the first completions on the strategic site at Newbury Racecourse, with the first phase of 421 dwellings completed by March 2016.
 A supplementary planning document for Sandleford Park, which provides guidelines for a planning application, was adopted in September 2013 and updated in March 2015 to ensure that the development and the associated infrastructure is delivered in a comprehensive manner.
-An application is pending determination at December 2015.
+Applications are pending determination at December 2016, with significant objections, particularly related to highways, remaining to be resolved.